Saivalini/Data-Science-Technical-Assessment/README.md

-# Data-Science-Technical-Assessment
+# Python Technical-Assessment
-Technical Assessment Question & Solution for a Product Company
+Technical Assessment Question & Solution submitted by me for a Product Company